On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Preliminaries

-We note that Definition~\ref{def:lrr} is equivalent to the Definition 2.1 in~\cite{FF93}.
-In Definition~\ref{def:lrr}, we assume that all queries are drawn from the same distribution instead of different distributions.
-However, the assumption can be made without loss of generality since one can apply a random permutation to the queries before sending them to the oracle and undo the permutation before applying $R$.
+We note that Definition~\ref{def:lrr} is equivalent to the Definition 2.1 in~\cite{FF93} when $\epsilon=1/4$.
+One can let each query be generated according to different fixed distributions in the locally random reduction.
+However, Definition~\ref{def:lrr} which assumes all queries are drawn from the same distribution is still general.
+This can be made without loss of generality since one can apply a random permutation to the queries before sending them to the oracle and undo the permutation before applying $R$.
 This way, the distributions of each query are the same.

 If we only consider $\mathcal{D}$ to be the uniform distribution, then this reduction is a special case considered by Feigenbaum et al.\ in~\cite{FKN90}.
 One can also define \emph{adaptive} locally random reductions by allowing the algorithm $G$ in Definition~\ref{def:lrr} to generate queries depending on the previous queries and answers.